sysdiglabs/charts/charts/node-analyzer/README.md

 KSPM Analyzer analyzes your host's configuration and sends the output to be evaluated against compliance policies.
 The scan results are displayed in Sysdig Secure's Actionable Compliance screens.

 The agent listens to port 12000 by default.
-To override it, you can set the AGENT_PORT environment variable.
+To override it, you can set the nodeAnalyzer.kspmAnalyzer.port variable.

 For example: